MOTORHOMING IN FRANCE

 - Plougrescant – Here you will find the most unusual sight of Castel Meur or La Maison des Gouffre (‘House between the Rocks’).
-A house sandwiched in between two huge rocks.
+A house sandwiched between two huge rocks.
 The surrounding area is raw and wild.
-This was one of our favourite locations that we discovered campervanning through France.
+This was one of our favourite locations where we discovered campervanning throughout France.

 - Dinan – A medieval town with cobbled stone streets, timbered houses and the oldest ramparts in Brittany.

 >>> READ MORE: Full Brittany Road Trip with more destinations and details.

 Our favourite places that we visited in Normandy were:

 - Mont St. Michel – A tiny island, with roots dating back to the 8th Century, and most recognisable by its Benedictine abbey occupying the highest ground.
 This can get very busy in peak season.

 - Etretat –Famous for its limestone arches and the ‘Needle’, or Aiguille, this particular part of the Normandy coastline abounds with spectacular scenery.

 We wanted to see Monet’s Garden in Givenchy but we were out of season and we totally missed Bayeaux and seeing the renowned Bayeux Tapestry – which was on our list to see but we got side-tracked going inland instead, Which means there is a good excuse to motorhome through Normandy again sometime.

 3. LOIRE VALLEY